DSC-Capstone/dsc-capstone.github.io/student/quarter-1-assignment-descriptions.md

 ---

-## Result Replication
+## Q1 Project

 *This assignment is worked on in groups of 2*.

-The 'result replication' is the main output of the first quarter work.
-The final result consists of a report and code replicating a known result in your domain (chosen by your domain mentor).
+The Q1 project is the main output of the first quarter work.
+The final result consists of a report and code replicating a known result in your domain (chosen by your domain mentor) or a preliminary investigation into a problem in the domain.
 Doing a careful job on this assignment will:
 * Give you a broad overview of your domain, alongside a nuanced understanding of a small area within your domain.
 This will